oberlin-io/progress-report-generator/README.md

 The skill bank includes the learning goals per book and lesson and must start with a verb infinitive, for example a learning goal for pronoun referents may look like:

 > read a short paragraph containing pronoun references and supply the referent for a specific subject.
-The instructor reviewed the logic befind referents.
+The instructor reviewed the logic behind referents.

 The proficiency table includes a variety of subject-verb constructions per proficiency level, for example a -1 proficiency may read: